CatX711/Protonix/README.md

 <br />

 The best use case for Outcome-annotated Functions is when managing things that could easily fail and being able to <br />
 throw an error.
-Also, it's good for having multiple outcomes
+Also, it's good for having multiple outcomes based on input.

 <!--